Why you need a content strategy framework

 Producing content in various consumable formats matters because you continue to engage with a growing audience in ways they value.
 Think about what will best serve your buyer personas.
 It may be tempting to launch a podcast, but if your audience isn't consuming content this way, it won't reach them or capture their attention.
 It pays to think carefully here.

-Shaping your brand narrative
+Shape your brand narrative

 Business storytelling is similar.
 It helps align your business with your target audience.
 But your brand's story is more than what you write on your website.
 It's also your mission and how you communicate it consistently to your audience, wherever they are.

-Positioning your customer as the hero
+Position your customer as the hero

 Telling your brand story means recognising that the customer is the hero.
 A common mistake many companies make is focusing their messaging on themselves, not the customer.
 But it's not about you; it's about them.
 Your customers are not seeking another story or a hero; they are looking for a guide.